 Hard Water Stains

 Rust stains in sinks primarily form due to the presence of iron in the water or from objects left in the sink for extended periods.
-When water containing iron deposits evaporates, it leaves behind the iron particles, which then oxidize and form rust.
-Similarly, metal cans, utensils, or any iron-bearing object left in a wet sink can also lead to rust stains as they begin to corrode.
+The process of water drying reveals its iron particles which eventually undergo oxidation to create rust.
+The presence of wet metal products including cans and utensils with iron composition will cause rust stains because corrosion occurs when these items remain in the sink.
 In fiberglass sinks, even though the material itself doesn’t rust, these external factors can still leave unsightly, stubborn rust stains on its surface, detracting from its appearance.
 I use Rust Stain Remover Spray for my kitchen.
 This spray is really good for multi-purpose surface.

 To remove hard water stains: